xmidt-org/wrpssp/protocol.md

 - `stream-id`: The unique stream identifier.
 - `stream-packet-number`: **Required** The 0-index based packet reassembly order.
 - `stream-final-packet`: **Required** Marks the final packet in the stream and end of stream reason.
 Only present in the final packet.
+The value of 'eof' indicates the expected EOF condition has been met.
+Any other value indicates an unexpected EOF condition has been encountered.
 - `stream-encoding`: **Optional** The encoding used to create the payload.
     - `gzip`: The original payload was gzipped and the compressed version was sent.